The Morning After (Pill):

 · The Morning After Pill (Plan B or Next Choice), is not an abortion pill; it simply prevents the egg from being fertilized.
 It will not end an existing pregnancy.

 · The Morning After Pill is available at pharmacies and drug stores as an OTC (over the counter) medicine.
-As long as you are 17 and older you can pick up the Morning After Pill without a prescription.
+As long as you are 17 or older you can pick up the Morning After Pill without a prescription (UPDATE: In the U.S., progestin-only EC is available on the shelf without age restrictions to women and men.
+Look for Plan B One-Step, Take Action, Next Choice One-Dose, My Way or other generics in the family planning aisle).
 Call ahead to the pharmacy to ensure they stock the morning after pill before you head over.

-· The Morning After Pill (Plan B or Next Choice) is usually just one pill that you take within 72 hours (sooner is always much better) of unprotected sex, or a contraceptive failure.
+· The Morning After Pill (Plan B or Next Choice) is usually just one pill that you take within 72 hours (sooner is always much better) of unprotected sex, or a contraceptive failure (UPDATE: Research shows Plan B One Step is up to 89% effective within 120 hours of unprotected sex, BUT it is more effective the earlier it is taken).

-· There are other brands, which include two pills that are taken within 12 hours of each other.
+· There are other brands (now including some generic options), some of which may include two pills that are taken within 12 hours of each other.
 The pills contain levonorgestrel, which is commonly found in birth control, but in a larger dose.

 · Side effects can include nausea, lower abdominal pain, breast tenderness, headache, dizziness, and changes in your period.